angrysky56/reflective-agent-architecture/docs/raa_agent.md

 ### Cognitive State Monitoring
 **Tool**: `check_cognitive_state`
-- **When**: Periodically during long tasks, or if you feel you are repeating yourself.
+- **When**: If you feel your server AI is repeating itself or incoherent.
 - **States**:
     - **"Focused"**: Good.
 You are making progress on a specific path.
     - **"Broad"**: Good.
 You are exploring/scanning effectively.